 - Also remove any thin leggy unproductive stems that just compete for nutrients with the main plants.

 - Bring your basil pot indoors and place it in a warm sunny spot.
-Basil is one of those plants that requires warmth from its roots to its outer leaves.
+When growing indoors, basil is one of those plants that requires warmth from its roots to the outer basil leaves.

 Hedge your Bets: Tips for Success on Growing Basil Indoors